-Data from the US Census Bureau describe the English language proficiency of people based on the language they speak at home.
+Data from the U.S. Census Bureau describe the English language proficiency of people based on the language they speak at home.
 Residents of Lane County were asked if they spoke a language other than English and to indicate their ability to speak English as either "very well" or less than "very well."

-Table A compares trends over time and geography of the percent of the population 5 years and older that were reported to speak English less than "very well".
-The data for 2000 are from the Decennial Census (table DP02); the most recent data are from the American Community Survey 2007 3-year and 2012 5-year estimates.
+Table A compares trends over time and geography of the percent of the population five years and older that were reported to speak English less than "very well."
+The most recent data are from the American Community Survey (ACS) 2012-2016 5-year, 2015-2019 5-year, and 2018-2022 5-year estimates.